Star Trek: Infinite Game Cover

 • “The final insult for me was paying for early purchase to gain access to special music tracks, only to have this break two days later and come to find the music is generic science fiction and not music from Star Trek.”

 The graphics of the game receive mixed reviews, with many praising the beautiful artwork, ship models, and overall aesthetic that captures the Star Trek universe.
 However, some players criticize the graphics as outdated or lacking depth, comparing them unfavorably to other titles like Stellaris.
-While the visuals contribute to an immersive experience, they are often seen as a highlight overshadowed by gameplay shortcomings.
+While the visuals contribute to an immersive atmosphere, they are often seen as insufficient to compensate for gameplay shortcomings.

 • “The artwork is stunningly beautiful, from still images and the soundtrack to the ship models and stations.”